Tuscany and its breathtaking scenery

 Boarding takes place from 6 pm in Porto St. Stefano, a vibrant harbor town on the Monte Argentario Peninsula’s northern coast.
 Those who arrive earlier are welcome to check their luggage in after 2 pm — and then treat themselves to a relaxed walk through the old town’s romantic pastel-hued streets.
 You’ve made it!
 Or perhaps you still have some more time on your hands?
 Then definitely take a stroll up to the Spagnola fortress, which has watched over the city since the 17th century.
 By that point, you’ll have worked up a decent appetite, and — perfect timing — your first onboard meal will let you meet your new travel partners, tour leaders and crew before you bed down for the night in your cozy floating hotel.

 The Island Giglio lies in the far south of the Tuscan Archipelago and is a true gem.
 Mountains, forests, untouched nature, crystal clear water!
-Today’s tour offers us a challenge with a great reward as we ride from Giglio Porto to the central town of Giglio Castello – surrounded by an impressive medieval town wall.
-A rapid descent takes us to the other side of the island to Giglio Campese where the local sandy beach invites us for a splash.
-A switch back serpentine leads us back to Giglio Porto.
-Enjoy the last cruise on board the Atlantis as you set sail in the direction of Porot Santo Stefano.
+You go ashore in Campese in the west of the island.
+The destination of your today’s cycle tour is the medieval town of Giglio Castello, enthroned high on the island of Giglio like an impregnable castle.
+A fast descent takes you to Giglio Porto.
+Enjoy the last cruise on board the Atlantis as you set sail in the direction of Porto St. Stefano.
 A celebratory evening meal in the company of fellow travelers, crew and guides offers a great atmosphere in which to enjoy the last evening together reflecting on the week.